Back

 Terry Real

 The documentary continues with the notion that because men have no internal sense of self-worth, they form relationships based on power and control.
 Friendships and partnerships are ways to ensure their status and external validation, rather than unconditional expressions of love.
 This maintains the patriarchy and infuses all power positions with fragility, fear and infuses a mindset of lack.
-Men act out of fear instead of love, because it is what the patriarchal system teaches you to do when you are born with a penis.
+Many men act out of fear instead of love, because it is what the patriarchal system teaches you to do when you are born with a penis.

 I think most men can relate to this reality, although perhaps to different degrees.
 Even though I would say I have put a lot of work into allowing all my parts and living from a place of love and authenticity, I can definitely still feel the presence of this wound.
 The wound of, as a man, having to be the stable provider.
 The wound of not taking the space to be vulnerable and sad.
 The wound and subtle belief that when in distress, I have to be a rock and get it together.
 I would say that these are all flavours of fear.